joellarwood/SIPS19Notes/README.md

-# SIPS19Notes
-Notes from SIPS 2019
+# Various script etc. from SIPS 2019